qtsky89/portfolio/django/templates/devops.md

 My job was to make those search service and maintaining it so customer could have nice experience.

 ## Result
-Have maintained lots of service like post, mail, dictionary, kin, app search without any series problems so far.
+Have maintained lots of service like post, mail, dictionary, intellectual, app search without any serious problems so far.

 ### Post Search
 <img src="https://wonhee-image.s3.ap-northeast-2.amazonaws.com/devops_post.png" width="80%">